cs3281/lectures/lecture-02/Readme.md

 # Computer Architecture Review

 Before we start the class there is some background material that you should review.
-- [ComputerArchitectureOverview.pptx](ComputerArchitectureOverview.pptx) provides an overview of computer architecture.
+- [refs/ComputerArchitectureOverview.pdf](refs/ComputerArchitectureOverview.pdf) provides an overview of computer architecture.
 Review it and let the instructors know if you have any questions.
 We assume that you are familiar with the computer architecture in the class.